 -

-You have a tight schedule and want a quick impact
+You have a tight schedule and want quick results

 -